Nover

 No bio yet - this person remains a mystery.

-Huh!
-The Crime System Can Be Used Like This?
+Hey!
+The Criminal Assistance System Can Even Be Used Like This?

 I've only read three chapters so far, but a few things really aren't working for me.
 1. There's way too much vagueness where there shouldn't be.
 In chapter 3, this guy suddenly thinks the MC is connected to a murder, but we never learn why.
 We only see the Director reacting to him, not what he actually said.
 All he got was a video of her acting... so how on earth did that make him think she killed someone?
 2. Because of that, the logic feels all over the place.
 3. The vagueness also kills any tension.
 Why should I care that some guy thinks the MC is tied to a murder?
 He comes off as unhinged in the chapter, so the moment doesn't land at all.
 Edit: 3/10 it keeps not mentioning necessary stuff, and gliding over important stuff.